-Principle 7 - Legibility Layout is legible and logical Principle 8 - Safety Good passive surveillance to street and rear.
+Safety Principle 9 - Community Principle 10 - Aesthetics Comments Good passive surveillance to street and rear.
 Entry lobby requires reconsideration.
-A long deep inset may provide a location for after-hours antisocial behaviour or at least an unsafe entry for users.
-Principle 9 - Community Mix of apartment types is good for a development of this size Develop communal spaces to encourage social interaction as well as places to be alone.
-Principle 10 - Aesthetics Façade treatment needs to be developed.
+A long deep inse may provide a location for after-hours antisocia behaviour or at least an unsafe entry for users.
+Mix of apartment types is good for a development of this size Develop communal spaces to encourage social interaction as well as places to be alone.
+Façade treatment needs to be developed.
 Concept needs to be a well-conceived and coherent design that is well-detailed.
 Consider functionality of the screen.
 Allow it to respond to the desirable current and future context.
-Comments In addition to the comments above, the following items are to be addressed as part of the modifications to the proposal: The application appears to exceed the allowable plot ratio so justification will be required.
+In addition to the comments above, the following items are to be addressed as part of the modifications to the proposal: The application appears to exceed the allowable plot ratio so justification will be required.
 Façade treatment needs to be developed.
 Consider shopfronts being referenced to existing long term precedents in the locality In the next review, it would be appropriate to see some detail on intended for materials.
-Administration is to provide technical services comments Consider boundary detail to the terraces Consider storeroom placement Reconfigure apartment layouts to optimize amenity (reduce highlight strip windows, reduce dependence on lightwells, develop courtyards) Optimize cross-ventilation Develop communal spaces Consider storeroom placement (doors) for apartments to improve amenity - stores in apartments not preferred and could be accessed through communal circulation spaces in some circumstances Entry lobby requires reconsideration to further minimize antisocial behaviour.
-Consider the gradient of the ramp ROW to carparkmore detail required.
+Principle 9 - Community Principle 10 - Aesthetics • Comments • Mix of apartment types is good for a development of this size Develop communal spaces to encourage social interaction as well as places to be alone.
+Façade treatment needs to be developed.
+Concept needs to be a well-conceived and coherent design that is well-detailed.
+Consider functionality of the screen.
+Allow it to respond to the desirable current and future context.
+In addition to the comments above, the following items are to be addressed as part of the modifications to the proposal: The application appears to exceed the allowable plot ratio so justification will be required.
+Façade treatment needs to be developed.
+Consider shopfronts being referenced to existing long term precedents in the locality In the next review, it would be appropriate to see some Aesthetics • • Comments • • • Concept needs to be a well-conceived and coherent design that is well-detailed.
+Consider functionality of the screen.
+Allow it to respond to the desirable current and future context.
+In addition to the comments above, the following items are to be addressed as part of the modifications to the proposal: The application appears to exceed the allowable plot ratio so justification will be required.
+Façade treatment needs to be developed.
+Consider shopfronts being referenced to existing long term precedents in the locality In the next review, it would be appropriate to see some Comments • • • • are to be addressed as part of the modifications to the proposal: The application appears to exceed the allowable plot ratio so justification will be required.
+Façade treatment needs to be developed.
+Consider shopfronts being referenced to existing long term precedents in the locality In the next review, it would be appropriate to see some • Administration is to provide technical services comments Consider boundary detail to the terraces Consider storeroom placement Reconfigure apartment layouts to optimize amenity (reduce highlight strip windows, reduce dependence on lightwells, develop courtyards) Optimize cross-ventilation Develop communal spaces Consider storeroom placement (doors) for apartments to improve amenity - stores in apartments not preferred and could be accessed through communal circulation spaces in some circumstances Entry lobby requires reconsideration to further minimize antisocial behaviour.
+Consider the gradient of the ramp ROW to carpark- more detail required.
 Ramps to be reviewed by the City's technical officers.
 Landscaping plan to be provided in accordance with the Built Form Policy.
 Volumetric calculation is needed for the basement to ensure that it does not constitute a storey under the City's scheme.